 As of December 31, 2019, we had \$2.1 million aggregate principal amount of 7.00% Convertible Notes outstanding following convertible note exchanges and conversions completed during 2019.
-Additionally, during the three months ended March 31, 2020, certain holders elected to convert (i)\$416 thousand of 7.00% Convertible Notes for approximately 12,605 shares of common stock.
-As ofMarch 31, 2020, we had \$1.7 million aggregate principal amount of 7.00% Convertible Notes outstanding.

-On June 12, 2020, the Company paid \$1.7 million in aggregate principal and \$59 thousand in interest expense upon maturity of the 7.00% Convertible Notes to extinguish the remaining debt outstanding.
+Additionally, during the six months ended June 30, 2020, certain holders elected to convert (i)\$416 thousand of 7.00% Convertible Notes for approximately 12,605 shares of common stock.
+On June 12, 2020, the Company paid\$1.7 million in aggregate principal and \$59 thousand in accrued interest upon maturity of the 7.00% Convertible Notes to extinguish the remaining debt outstanding.